 Q2: Is there a difference between Rodriguez (1992) and Carter (2015) in the media’s political-based framing of the Supreme Court’s decisions?

 To answer these questions and consider some of the implications of our findings, the remainder of this paper proceeds as follows.
 In Section 2, brief descriptions of the Rodriguez and Carter cases are presented, including key similarities and differences in the Court’s decisions.
 Next, the methodology for the media content analysis is presented followed by our findings.
 In comparing our early Charter decision (Rodriguez) to our contemporary Charter decision (Carter), we uncover several findings of interest.
 For both case studies, the use of political frames increased after the Supreme Court’s decision on doctor-assisted death, suggesting continuity in media coverage of the Supreme Court over time.
 In terms of noteworthy differences between the cases, we find that medical frames decrease post-Rodriguez and increase post-Carter.
 We suggest that the sustained medical-based discussion reflects the change in the policymaking environment post-Carter, which required a legislative response from Parliament to regulate physician-assisted suicide.
+Overall, however, we find little difference in medical-based framing between the two cases, suggesting that social science evidence has not had a significant impact on the way the media covers the Supreme Court’s decisions.
 Finally, we note that coverage of both cases differs between local and national newspapers.
 In Section 3, we consider what these findings mean in terms of how the Supreme Court is likely to be understood by the public and the consequences for the practice and study of Canadian courts.

 Section 2: Case Study